Skip to content

 tallest wnba players

-In addition to her WNBA career, she represented Russia in the 2000 Summer Olympics, where she won a silver medal.
+In addition to her WNBA career, Firsova represented Russia in the 2000 Summer Olympics, where she earned a silver medal.
+She became a United States citizen on July 25, 2008.
+Wikipedia

 9. Lindsay Taylor – 6’8″